Foot and Mouth Disease in Animals: Livestock Prevention Tips

 Although Kathy’s story is strictly hypothetical, it is completely conceivable.
 Consider the reality:

-Transmission of Foot-and-Mouth Disease
+Transmission of Foot and Mouth Disease in Animals

 Online Store Logo